jweissman/reflex/notes.md

 can you even get to the preclass from the metaclass??
 ("protoclass" also seems like an option linguistically but something weird about it too) 'meta' and 'proto' have a nice symmetry

+---

+okay, just to state some facts that are now true about the object system

+metaclasses hold the instance methods for classes

+metaclasses of metaclasses hold instance methods for metaclasses

+the metaclass of all meta-metaclasses is the class metaclass (also the 'root' super of all metametaclasses?)
+(it basically stitches some holes in the type system but maybe with unexpected effects -- what does defining a class or an instance method on Metaclass itself do? are those methods now instance methods of allllllllllllllllllll meta-metaclasses?!?? it's the hyperclass back again is that true??
+)

+honestly the idea is that for practical purposes all the higher-order eigenclasses are really just kind of notionaly -- it's interesting that mechanically we've needed at least one more order than i would have thought (we apparently had to go to metametaclasses, inspiring some of this strange wiring of Metaclass -- which again mucking about with is definitely encouraged if it would yield interesting results but beware i suppose?)

+---